a-n7/Applied-Data-Science-Portfolio/Program Overview/Portfolio Directory.md

 # Amanda Norwood's Data Science Portfolio

-Welcome to my data science portfolio from Syracuse University's School of Information Technologies, showcasing the projects completed during my Masters in Applied Data Science program.
+Welcome to my data science portfolio from Syracuse University's School of Information Technologies, showcasing the projects completed during my Masters in the Applied Data Science program.

 Below are highlights of my projects: